-GM Treasury is active in the wholesale funding capital markets, as well as the interbank market, in order to manage the interest rate and currency risks of the banking book, Eurobank's short term and long term liquidity needs, funding cost and regulatory ratios and targets within the established risk management framework and business objectives.
+Treasury is active in the wholesale funding capital markets, as well as the interbank market, in order to manage (i) the interest rate and currency risks of the banking book; (ii) Eurobank's short term and long term liquidity needs and its funding cost; and (iii) Eurobank's regulatory requirements (MREL, LCR, NSFR) as appropriate in the context of its established risk management framework and business objectives.

-Treasury Sector maintains a dedicated Correspondent Banking Division offering specialised relationship management for all its clients.
+Treasury Sector also maintains a dedicated Correspondent Banking Division offering specialised relationship management for all its clients.
 Eurobank provides centralised payment services, enabling cost-effective payments, execution and optimal cash management solutions.
 Eurobank's payment services are ISO 9001:2008 certified and have been recognised by the Citi Straight Through Processing Excellence Award for U.S. dollar and euro payments and the Deutsche Bank's International Award for Operational Excellence in international payments in U.S. dollars and euro.